Skip to main content

 Paleo Diet

-Whole-food diet emphasizing meat, fish, vegetables, fruits, nuts, and seeds while eliminating grains, legumes, and dairy.
+Whole foods diet emphasizing meat, fish, vegetables, fruits, nuts, and seeds while excluding grains and legumes.

 People seeking sustainable lifestyle changes, those with digestive sensitivity to grains and legumes, athletes needing carbohydrate flexibility, individuals who value food quality and prefer moderation over strict restriction, and anyone with a history of unsustainable diet attempts.